soxueren/atsd/docs/api/sql/README.md

 | 1 WEEK     | 2016-05-01 16:00  | 2016-05-24 00:00  | 2016-05-02 00:00  | 2016-05-09 00:00  | 2016-05-23 00:00 |
 | 1 WEEK     | 2016-06-01 00:00  | 2016-06-02 00:00  | 1st Monday Jun-06 | -                 | -                |
 ```

+> If the last period's end time exceeds the end time of the selection interval, the last period may contain partial data.

 For `DAY`, `WEEK`, `MONTH`, `QUARTER`, and `YEAR` units the start of the day is determined according to the **server timezone**, unless a user-defined timezone is specified as an option, for example `GROUP BY entity, PERIOD(1 MONTH, "UTC")`.